University of Konstanz: Rankings

+The University of Konstanz has been ranked in several prominent university rankings.
+In the 2024 QS World University Rankings, it was placed 478th globally, marking it within the top 30 in Germany.
+Meanwhile, the institution was ranked between 251-300 worldwide in the 2024 edition of the Times Higher Education World University Rankings, positioning it approximately within the top 25-31 universities in Germany.
+The ARWU for 2022 assigned the University of Konstanz to a global band of 501-600, which correspondingly falls into the 32-36 range among German higher education institutions.

+The university is ranked in top 100 worldwide in the field of social policy and administration in the 2020 QS World University Rankings, and ranked 51 in Political Science according to the 2020 ShanghaiRanking.

 In the "Times Higher Education 150 Under 50 University Rankings", the University of Konstanz achieved 7th position globally in 2016.
 This position makes Konstanz the best German university amongst those assessed, all of which are under 50 years old.
 This assessment was underscored by the 2014 edition of the global ranking "QS Top 50 under 50", which also concentrates on universities under the age of 50.
 In this case Konstanz came 21st in the global comparison.
-The University of Konstanz is consistently ranked among the global top 250 by the Times Higher Education World University Rankings.

 Regional and international collaboration

 Regional collaboration

 Experts from the University of Konstanz, in collaboration with experienced consultants from schools, universities and employment agencies, have conceptualised the two-day Entscheidungstraining BEST (career and study orientation training programme).
 Additionally, the University of Konstanz was also involved in the development of an orientation test by the universities in the state of Baden-Württemberg.

 Through the collaboration with the HSG Konstanz handball team, the university supports elite sport activities by offering young and ambitious student-athletes exclusive scholarships.